 Appium is an open-source tool that can automate the testing of native, mobile web, and hybrid applications on Android, iOS, etc. Still, it can be pretty overwhelming for QA professionals working with Appium.

-In this guide, we will understand the Appium challenges a team can face while working with it and how they can make the most efficient decisions for optimum usage and performance of this open-source testing framework.
+This guide will help you understand the Appium challenges a team can face while working with it and how they can make the most efficient decisions for optimum usage and performance of this open-source testing framework.

 What is Appium?